ZeningDuan/JSON-Parser/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ### Acknowledgements
-Thanks Yachao Qian for code testing.
+Thanks Yachao Qian for code testing, thanks Sijia and Dhavan for support.